-White believes the key to an athlete putting him or herself at risk over and over again is knowing you're doing it for the right reasons - a key component missing from Biles' mindset when she stepped away.
+White believes the key to an athlete putting him or herself at risk over and over again is knowing you're doing it for the right reasons - a key component missing from Biles' mindset when this year.
+A triple cork jump - involving 1620 degrees of spin above the halfpipe could very well be the trick pics.
+It involves another half revolution of spin than the back-to-back 1440s that White used to win in Korea.
+White used to practice the triple cork into an air bag, but nobody has yet pulled it off in a high-stakes contest.

-"It's scary to be out there alone," White said.
-"And of the U.S. Grand Prix, Japthat, you want it to be your choice.
+"It's scary to be out there that, you want it to be your choice.
 You don't want to other than, 'Hey, I want to do this."